Kowshik-Ahammed/WEB_PROJECT/README.md

 1. Login as admin
 2. Login as user
 3. Update post
-4. Collaborate with the akumni
+4. Collaborate with the alumni